China's spiraling Delta variant outbreak hits Wuhan, prompting mass testing of 11 million residents

 But now, the highly contagious Delta variant has put authorities on high alert.

 On Tuesday, Wuhan launched a citywide coronavirus testing drive, with residents forming long lines at community testing sites late into the evening.
+The city has also suspended 17 bus lines and closed a number of subway stations.

 Some fear the return of a stringent lockdown.
 Videos and photos shared on social media Monday show empty shelves and long lines at supermarkets, as residents rushed to stock up daily supplies.